Layr-Labs/eigenda-operator-setup/README.md

 ## Metrics and Dashboard

 ### Quickstart
-We provide a quickstart guide to run the Prometheus, Grafana, and Node exporter stack.
+EigenDA provide a quickstart guide to run the Prometheus, Grafana, and Node exporter stack.
 Checkout the README [here](monitoring/README.md) for more details.
 If you want to manually set this up, follow the steps below.

 ### Metrics